 Mass Timber’s Rise in Construction

-Mass timber comes in many forms, some of the alternates for floor systems include:
+Mass timber comes in many forms, including:

 Cross-Laminated Timber (CLT).
 Essentially structural plywood with 2x members laminated together in alternating layers.

 Nail-Laminated Timber (NLT).
 One of the oldest forms of mass timber construction with 2x framing member nailed together and spliced to create large panels.

 Dowel-Laminated Timber (DLT).
 Similar to NLT with wooden dowels to ensure monolithic deflection of the panels.